-In Eastern medicine and other cultures color is a big factor in regards to energy.
+In Eastern medicine and other cultures color is a big factor in regard to energy.
 Indian philosophy notes that the chakras are considered the centers of spiritual power and energy within our bodies.
-Incorporating more color into your every day life can help you heal a specific chakra.
-Therefore you can achieve proper well-being, whilst also balancing your chakra’s, by simply adding or using a specific color in your home or life in general.
+Incorporating more color into your everyday life can help you heal a specific chakra.
+Therefore, you can achieve proper well-being, whilst also balancing your chakra’s, by simply adding or using a specific color in your home or life in general.

 Each Chakra Is Associated with Color:

 - Root Chakra – Red represents the Root Chakra, located at the base of the spine.
 This chakra has to do with our grounding and connection with the Earth.

 - Sacral Chakra – Located 2-3 inches below the navel, represented by orange.
 This is said to be associated with reproduction, the kidneys, adrenals, and pleasure.
 It is the mind-body chakra.

 - Solar Plexus Chakra – Located between the navel and sternum, represented by yellow.
 This is associated with the pancreas, liver, digestive system, and gallbladder, as well as positivity, empowerment, and well-being.